etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 called (ValidationException).

-If you need to work without this security checks, you should use the Administrator Mode, or in MP22 and later, the restricted Administrator Mode.
+If you need to work without this security checks, you should use the Administrator Mode, or the restricted Administrator Mode.
-You can find more information about them  Administrator Mode
+You can find more information about them in Administrator Mode.

 ###  Write Access